As an Amazon Associate, I earn from qualifying purchases.

 Measuring Your Sleeve Length

 A precision-fit suit starts with accurate measurements.
 With a fabric tape measure, with help if needed, stand relaxed with your arms straight down.
 Begin at the top of the shoulder and measure to your natural break, which is where the wrist bends, just below the wrist bone.
 Record this length, as it will serve as the reference for the rest of your hemming journey.
+How to perfectly hem your suit jacket sleeve.

 Marking the Desired Length